wvanamstel/l_u/README.md

 1. While building the model, care had to be taken not to encode any forward looking information.
 For example the column with outstanding loan amount information will be a perfect predictor if a loan has been fully paid.
 These type of features were not included in the model.

 1. Besides output to stdout there will also be a csv file with results written to disk

+1. Descriptions of the feature columns are found here: https://resources.lendingclub.com/LCDataDictionary.xlsx